Acute Viral Hepatitis Panel

 - Hepatitis A antibody, total (IgM and IgG) — if negative, no current or previous HAV infection; if positive, indicates exposure to HAV or the HAV vaccine.
 An IgM test must be done if an acute infection is suspected.

-- Hepatitis B core antibody, total (IgM and IgG) — a positive test can indicate exposure to the virus or to HBV vaccine.
+- Hepatitis B core antibody, total (IgM and IgG) — a positive test can indicate exposure to the virus.
 An IgM test must be performed if an acute infection is suspected.

 - Hepatitis B surface antibody — if positive, it indicates that a HBV infection has resolved; depending on results of other HBV tests, a negative result may indicate that an infection has not resolved.
-It will also be positive with a negative hepatitis B core antibody after a person has received a hepatitis B vaccine.
-(For more on this, see Hepatitis B Testing: What does the test result mean?)
+Hepatitis B surface antibody will also be positive with a negative hepatitis B core antibody after a person has received a hepatitis B vaccine.
+(For more on this, see Hepatitis B Testing.)

 It is possible to be infected with more than one hepatitis virus, and an acute infection with one hepatitis virus can be superimposed on a chronic infection with a different hepatitis virus.
 In such cases, there may be a positive result for more than one type of virus and care must be taken when interpreting the results.